Skip to main content

 • Avoid keeping fruits and vegetables on the counter, as they may give rise to fungal spores, even if they do not look spoiled.
 Refrigerate fruits and vegetables instead.

-• The recipient should not eat honey, yogurt or other products with live cultures, or probiotics.
+• The recipient should not eat honey, products with live cultures, or probiotics.

 Home cleaning